lanl-ansi/MINLPLib.jl/docs/src/PODLib.md

-# AlpineLib - Instance Statistics
+# PODLib/AlpineLib - Instance Statistics

 ## Description
 This is a library with selected instances from a various existing libraries tested with [Alpine.jl](https://github.com/lanl-ansi/Alpine.jl), a JuMP-based global optimization solver.
 It also includes some customized instances with various formulations.
 There are in total `3062` instances listed here.